Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/RSVP Movies Recommendation -  A SQL Case Study/README.md

-# Identifying Key Factors in Bank Loans using Risk Analysis
+# Providing Movie Recommendations using SQL
-> Company wants to identify the key factors contributing to loan defaults to improve its risk assessment and portfolio management.
+> Use SQL to analyse the given movie data and give recommendations to RSVP Movies based on the insights.

 ## Table of Contents
 * [General Information](#general-information)